How to Pay Your Tax Bill

 - IRP/IFTA fees,

 If you receive a notice that you owe money to the Department of Revenue, it is extremely important to contact us immediately in order to avoid collection actions.
 Please contact us at Revenue.Collection@tn.gov, (615) 741-7071 or (844) 729-8689.

 Click on the subjects below to learn more about our collection procedure as well as payment plans.

 Failure to file and pay taxes in a timely manner will result in the Department initiating its collection activity procedures.
 The general process the Department follows for a tax delinquency is outlined below:

 - A bill will be sent regarding the tax liability.

-- If the liability is not paid or resolved within 40 days, a Revenue enforcement officer in the Collection Services Division will be assigned your case.
+- If the liability is not paid or resolved, it will be referred to the Collection Services Division.
 The liability will continue to accrue penalty and interest during the collection process.

-- The officer may also file a tax lien to protect the state’s interest.
+- The Collection Services Division may serve levies, and seize and sell assets, as well as file a tax lien to protect the state’s interest.
 These lien filings can be noted on credit reports and other financial industry reports, and they can adversely affect personal or business credit ratings.

 Please note: the submission of an offer in compromise application does not halt collection activity or alter the payment requirements of any current installment payment plan.
 Collection activity will continue pending review of the taxpayer’s application.

 To avoid levy actions, please contact Collection Services at 615-741-7071 to make payment arrangements.
 If the taxpayer has an installment payment agreement in place, the taxpayer must continue to make payments under the terms of the agreement.
 If the offer in compromise application is accepted, payments received while the application was pending will be applied to the compromised liability.
 Failure to stay current on all filing requirements and make payments by the applicable due date could result in denial of the application.